politrons/reactive/quarkus/README.md

 ![My image](src/main/resources/img/quarkus.jpeg)

+Example of a Servetless using the red hat [framework](https://quarkus.io/)

 ### Create project

 In order to create your first project, it's easy enough to use mvn and use the Quarkus plugin.